tendermint/tendermint/p2p/docs/peer.md

 Peer ID's must come with some Proof-of-Work; that is, they must satisfy `peer.PrivKey.Address() < target` for some difficulty target.
 This ensures they are not too easy to generate.
+To begin, let `target == 2^240`.

-A single peer ID can have multiple IP addresses associated with - for simplicity, we only keep track of the latest one.
+A single peer ID can have multiple IP addresses associated with it.
+For simplicity, we only keep track of the latest one.

 When attempting to connect to a peer, we use the PeerURL: `<ID>@<IP>:<PORT>`.
 We will attempt to connect to the peer at IP:PORT, and verify, via authenticated encryption, that it is in possession of the private key corresponding to `<ID>`.
 This prevents man-in-the-middle attacks on the peer layer.

-Peers can also be connected to without specifying an ID, ie. `<IP>:<PORT>`.
+Peers can also be connected to without specifying an ID, ie. just `<IP>:<PORT>`.
-In this case, the peer cannot be authenticated and other means, such as a VPN, must be used.
+In this case, the peer must be authenticated out-of-band of Tendermint, for instance via VPN

 ## Connections